victorjonsson/cXense-4-WordPress/push/README.md

 ### Ping cXense crawler (push.js)

 This node-script will parse a file named "urls.txt" that should be located in the same directory and contain URL:s separated with a new line.
-You can either create this file manually yourself or generate it with extract script described above.
+You can either create this file manually yourself or generate it with the extract script described above.

 **urls.txt**